Soul II Soul: 2013–present: Later years

 In April 2013, Jazzie B and Charlotte Kelly launched the Soul II Soul "Classics" Collection at Harvey Nichols in London, England.
 The Classics Collection features T-shirts and sweatshirts with Soul II Soul's Funky Dred logo.
-In the same year, Kelly left the group again and Wheeler rejoined the group.
+In the same year, Kelly left the group again and Wheeler rejoined.
 In 2014, Soul II Soul performed at the Lovebox Festival.

 In 2016, Soul II Soul released a single, "A New Day", credited to Caron Wheeler, which features production from Jazzie B and Louie Vega.
 Soul II Soul released their live album Origins: The Roots Of Soul II Soul on 9 December 2016.

 In May 2017, Soul II Soul performed at Electric Brixton, with Caron Wheeler and Charlotte Kelly as the lead vocalists.

 On 28 August 2017, Melissa Bell died after suffering from kidney failure.

 The group appeared on Jools' Annual Hootenanny on New Year's Eve in 2017.